+T. Moretta*, and G. Buodo

-Tania Moretta*1, Giulia Buodo1
+Tania Moretta*, Giulia Buodo

-1 Department of General Psychology, University of Padova
+Department of General Psychology, University of Padova

-*Corresponding author information: Tania Moretta, Department of General Psychology, University of Padova, Via Venezia, 12 – 35131 Padova, telephone number: +393928824590, first email: tania.moretta.1@unipd.it; secondary email: taniamoretta89@gmail.com).
+*Correspondence to: Tania Moretta, Department of General Psychology, University of Padova, Via Venezia, 12 – 35131 Padova, email: tania.moretta.1@unipd.it

 Abstract

-Given the current literature debate on whether or not Problematic Social Network Sites Use (PSNSU) can be considered a behavioral addiction, the present study aimed to test whether, similarly to addictive behaviors, PSNSU is characterized by a deficit in inhibitory control in emotional and addiction-related contexts.
+Given the current literature debate on whether or not Problematic Social Network Sites Use (PSNSU) can be considered a behavioral addiction, the present study was designed to test whether, similarly to addictive behaviors, PSNSU is characterized by a deficit in inhibitory control in emotional and addiction-related contexts.

-Twenty-two Problematic Facebook users and 23 Non-problematic users were recruited based on their score on the Problematic Facebook Use Scale.
-The event-related potentials were recorded during an emotional Go/Nogo Task including Facebook-related, unpleasant, pleasant, and neutral pictures.
+Twenty-two problematic Facebook users and 23 nonproblematic users were recruited based on their score on the Problematic Facebook Use Scale.
+The event-related potentials were recorded during an emotional Go/Nogo Task, including Facebook-related, unpleasant, pleasant, and neutral pictures.
 The amplitudes of the Nogo-N2 and the Nogo-P3 were computed as measures of the detection of response conflict and response inhibition, respectively.
-Reaction times and accuracy were also measured.
+Reaction times and accuracy also were measured.

-The results showed that Problematic users were less accurate on both Go and Nogo trials than Non-problematic users, irrespective of picture content.
-In Problematic users only, the Nogo-P3 amplitude was lower to Facebook-related, pleasant, and neutral than to unpleasant stimuli, suggesting less efficient inhibition with natural and Facebook-related rewards.
-Of note, all participants were slower to respond to Facebook-related and pleasant Go trials as compared with unpleasant and neutral pictures.
+The results showed that problematic users were less accurate on both Go and Nogo trials than nonproblematic users, irrespective of picture content.
+For problematic users only, the Nogo-P3 amplitude was lower to Facebook-related, pleasant, and neutral than to unpleasant stimuli, suggesting less efficient inhibition with natural and Facebook-related rewards.
+Of note, all participants were slower to respond to Facebook-related and pleasant Go trials compared with unpleasant and neutral pictures.
 Consistently, the Nogo-N2 amplitude was larger to Facebook-related than all other picture contents in both groups.
 Overall, the findings suggest that PSNSU is associated with reduced inhibitory control.
 These results should be considered in the debate about the neural correlates of PSNSU, suggesting more similarities than differences between PSNSU and addictive behaviors.

-Keywords: Emotional Go/Nogo; Event-related potentials; Inhibitory processes; Internet addiction; Problematic Facebook use.
+Keywords Emotional Go/Nogo; Event-related potentials; Inhibitory processes; Internet addiction; Problematic Facebook use

 Introduction

 Although using social networking sites has been described as a potentially addictive behavior (Griffiths et al., 2014; Hormes et al., 2014; Wang et al., 2019), the cognitive/affective processes involved in problematic social network sites use remain unclear.
 One of the key features that have been hypothesized to be at the basis of specific problematic Internet use, including problematic social network sites use, is reduced response-inhibition capacity (Brand et al., 2016; Ferraro et al., 2015; Luijten et al., 2014).
 Specifically, in the context of addictive behaviors, it has been argued that compulsivity in engaging in a specific behavior (e.g., using social networking sites, gaming, pornography) may arise from craving symptoms triggered not only by reactivity to addiction-related stimuli but also by defective inhibitory control processes (Brand et al., 2016, 2019; Potenza, 2006).
-In particular, inhibitory control appears to be adversely impacted by exposure to disorder-related stimuli or highly arousing pleasant and unpleasant stimuli (Bechara, 2003; Moretta et al., 2019).
-However, while inhibitory control processes in an emotional context are relatively well-studied in gambling disorder and gaming disorder, much less research has been conducted on other types of behaviors that potentially may become addictive (e.g., social-networking; Brand, Wegmann, et al., 2019).
+In particular, inhibitory control appears to be impacted adversely by exposure to disorder-related stimuli or highly arousing pleasant and unpleasant stimuli (Bechara, 2003; Moretta et al., 2019).
+However, while inhibitory control processes in an emotional context are relatively well-studied in gambling disorder and gaming disorder, much less research has been conducted on other types of behaviors that potentially may become addictive (e.g., social-networking; Brand et al., 2019).